dead-claudia/thallium/README.md

 - The executables are in `bin/**`, but they won't work.
 Most of the CLI code is in `lib/cli/**`.
 - The documentation and examples are in `docs/**`.
 - The tests are in `test/**`.
-    - Mocha is used to run the tests, and the assertions are self-hosted.
+    - Mocha is currently used as the runner.
+    - The assertions are fully self-hosted.
+Using Techtonic to test Techtonic is awesome!
     - Fixtures for those tests are in `test-fixtures/**`.
     - Utilities are in `test-util/**`.
-- This uses [eslint-config-isiahmeadows](https://npmjs.com/package/eslint-config-isiahmeadows) for its presets.
+- This uses [eslint-config-isiahmeadows](https://npmjs.com/package/eslint-config-isiahmeadows) for its presets (specifically `isiahmeadows/node-4`).
 In case you're curious what those settings are, you can start with [the index file](https://github.com/isiahmeadows/eslint-config-isiahmeadows/blob/master/index.js), which the rest are only minor variations of.

 Tips and idioms:

 - There are a few useful helpers in `test-util/base.js`, that you may appreciate when you write your tests:

-    - `fixture(name) -> directory` - Get a fixture's path from `test-fixtures/**`.
     - `push(array) -> plugin` - A plugin that accepts an array destination argument, and stores its reports in it.
     - `n(type, path, value) -> reporterNode` - Create a reporter node of a given type, path, and value.
     - `p(name, index) -> pathNode` - Create a path node with a given name and index

     These are most frequently used for testing reporter output for whatever reason.

 - For the tests, feel free to use the framework's own plugin and reporter system to your advantage to simplify your testing.
+They are very well tested.
 For example, I used a combination of `t.reporter` and `t.deepEqual` to test the reporter output throughout the tests.
 Here's an example from one of the tests:

     ```js
-    var tt = t.base()
+    const tt = t.base()
-    var ret = []
+    const ret = []

-    tt.reporter(util.push(ret))
+    tt.reporter(Util.push(ret))

-    tt.test("test", function () {})
+    tt.test("test", () => {})
-    tt.test("test", function () {})
+    tt.test("test", () => {})

-    return tt.run().then(function () {
+    return tt.run().then(() => {
-        t.deepEqual(ret, [
+        t.match(ret, [
             n("start", [])
             n("start", [p("test", 0)])
             n("end", [p("test", 0)])